markthomas93/2013-Sep-HR-ML-sprint/README.md

 2013-Sep-HR-ML-sprint
 =====================
-> Introductory curriculum for the Machine Learning sprint at Hack Reactor

-_This sprint was adapted from a 6-day machine learning sprint created by a group of students from the June 2013 cohort.
-We used Kaggle tutorials, the Coursera Machine Learning Course, and a bunch of other online resources._
+> Introductory curriculum for the Machine Learning sprint at Hack Reactor.
+Adapted from a 6-day machine learning sprint created by a group of students from the Hack Reactor June 2013 cohort.
+We used Kaggle tutorials, the Coursera Machine Learning Course, and a number of other resources to form this curriculum.

 ### Contents